Metaswitch/clearwater-docker/README.md

 - Update the Kubernetes yaml to match your deployment.

   - In each file ending depl.yaml you will need to:
-    - edit the image path to match the path to the repository that you pushed your images to
+    - replace {{REPO}} with the path to the repository that you pushed your images to
-    - edit the value of the ZONE attribute to match the domain of your Kubernetes cluster -- by default it is "default.svc.cluster.local" which will work for a "default" Kubernetes cluster
+    - replace {{ZONE}} with the domain of your Kubernetes cluster -- e.g. `default.svc.cluster.local`

   - Decide how you want to access Bono and Ellis from outside of the cluster.